DuncanRuns/Hermes/README.md

 ## Ideology

 The most core ideology of Hermes is **no data interpretation**.

+Data interpretation can be defined as any sort of processing or logic applied to raw data.

 The data that Hermes outputs should be as close to the raw data as possible.
 There should exist no concept of speedrunning splits such as "blinds" or likewise, but rather such a concept should be able to be determined by external tools using the data Hermes provides.
 This comes with the following benefits:

 - Easier development: The mod is simpler as it just outputs data.
 The mixins are simpler, and as a whole the mod is easier to port to other versions.
 - Less updating: Whenever a tool wants to do something new and unique, it is less likely that Hermes will need to be updated to support it.

-TODO: define data interpretation
+An example of data interpretation can be found within Hermes regarding the `stat_change` event.
+Certain stats are excluded from the event because they are updated every tick and are not very useful.
+This is data interpretation as it **conditionally** filters out data.
+Unfortunately, this is necessary to keep reasonable file sizes.

+Prior to Hermes, mods would output very heavily interpreted data.
+This lead to those mods needing updates, which lead to more mod development time, delays merging PRs, delays waiting for mod legalization, and demotivation.

+While the goal of Hermes is to cover all external tool use cases at the time of development and in the future, of course it is possible that a use case will come up that Hermes does not support.
+It would probably be ignorant to think that all possible use cases are already covered.